Encryption: Types

 In symmetric-key schemes, the encryption and decryption keys are the same.
 Communicating parties must have the same key in order to achieve secure communication.
 The German Enigma Machine used a new symmetric-key each day for encoding and decoding messages.

 In public-key cryptography schemes, the encryption key is published for anyone to use and encrypt messages.
 However, only the receiving party has access to the decryption key that enables messages to be read.
 Public-key encryption was first described in a secret document in 1973; beforehand, all encryption schemes were symmetric-key (also called private-key).
 Although published subsequently, the work of Diffie and Hellman was published in a journal with a large readership, and the value of the methodology was explicitly described.
-The method became known as the Diffie-Hellman key exchange.
+This work introduced the Diffie–Hellman key exchange, a method for establishing a shared secret over an insecure channel.

 RSA (Rivest–Shamir–Adleman) is another notable public-key cryptosystem.
-Created in 1978, it is still used today for applications involving digital signatures.
+Developed in 1977 and published in 1978, it is still used today for applications involving digital signatures.
 Using number theory, the RSA algorithm selects two prime numbers, which help generate both the encryption and decryption keys.

 A publicly available public-key encryption application called Pretty Good Privacy (PGP) was written in 1991 by Phil Zimmermann, and distributed free of charge with source code.
 PGP was purchased by Symantec in 2010 and is regularly updated.